dotnet/arcade/Documentation/Darc.md

 When executing most operations, the client needs to make some remote queries.
 These remote queries require authentication in most circumstances.
 There are 3 PATs that may be used:
-- A GitHub PAT for downloading files from GitHub (e.g. `eng/Version.Details.xml` or arcade script files.
+- **[Required]** A GitHub PAT for downloading files from GitHub (e.g. `eng/Version.Details.xml` or arcade script files.
 No scopes required but token must be [SSO enabled](https://docs.github.com/en/enterprise-cloud@latest/authentication/authenticating-with-saml-single-sign-on/authorizing-a-personal-access-token-for-use-with-saml-single-sign-on) for all organizations for which repositories `darc` will be used.
-- An Azure DevOps PAT for downloading files from Azure DevOps. (e.g. eng/Version.Details.xml)  Required scopes: Code-Read, Build-Read & Execute, Packaging Read.
+- **[Optional]** An Azure DevOps PAT for downloading files from Azure DevOps. (e.g. eng/Version.Details.xml).
+When not provided, local system credentials are used.
+Required scopes: Code-Read, Build-Read & Execute, Packaging Read.
   The recommended way of generating the PAT is using the [PatGeneratorTool](https://dev.azure.com/dnceng/public/_artifacts/feed/dotnet-eng/NuGet/Microsoft.DncEng.PatGeneratorTool), with the `dotnet pat-generator --scopes build_execute code --organizations dnceng devdiv --expires-in 180` command
 - *[DEPRECATED] A Build Asset Registry (BAR) password for interacting with Maestro++/BAR (e.g.